Make a complaint

 We have a pool of officers (including contractor leads) with the appropriate level of training and responsibility to investigate and respond to complaints at Stage 1 and Stage 2.

-We have a small team of specialist staff who co-ordinate and oversee our complaint handling service.
-They are responsible for the following:
+We have a small team of specialist staff co-ordinate and oversee our complaint handling service.
+They're responsible for the following:

 • Developing and reviewing this policy and procedures